hogeschool/Development-8/2023-2024/modulewijzer.md

 ## 3. Assessment

-The course is tested with an exam consisting of two parts: a theory part and a practical part.
-The theory part happens on paper while you can use your laptop in the practical one.
-Both parts result in a single grade.
-This means that partial grades on each part are not kept.
+The course is tested with a practice exam you can use your laptop in the practical exam.
 ### 3.1 Practical examination INFADP01-D/INFADP21-D

 The practical exam requires to implement a series of functions (described in the exam text) in the